 It’s a good idea to use no more than 30 percent of your available credit, with an ideal utilization ratio of under 10 percent.
 This means if your total credit limit is $1,000, your balance should not exceed $300.
 If you use more than 30 percent of your available credit, it could have a negative effect on your credit score.

 Keep in mind that this guideline primarily applies to revolving balances that stay on your card from month to month.
 For example, if you have a $1,000 credit limit and charge $500 to your card, it won’t affect your credit utilization as long as you pay the balance off in full before the end of your grace period.

 What to do if your request is denied

 If your credit line increase request is denied, you still have options.
 Here are three ways to manage your credit after getting denied for a credit limit increase:

+- Consider applying for a different credit card.
 If you requested a credit limit increase with Chase and got denied, you might want to consider increasing your available credit by applying for a card from another issuer.
 If your credit score isn’t great, consider applying for one of the many credit cards for bad credit or credit cards for fair credit—otherwise, you run the risk of another denial.
 If your credit score is good, applying for another card could help you continue to build a positive credit history.

-Remember: Just because Chase denied your credit limit increase request doesn’t mean you can’t find other ways of acquiring new credit.
+Just because Chase denied your credit limit increase request doesn’t mean you can’t find other ways of acquiring new credit.
 Credit card issuers periodically cut back on credit limits, so if your Chase request gets denied, you can always try another issuer.

 There are many ways to obtain an additional line of credit, especially if you use your current lines of credit responsibly.
 To see if you prequalify for credit card offers without affecting your credit score, you can use Bankrate’s CardMatch tool to get matched with a card that best fits your needs.